-111. To underscore Anthem's representation that its chart review program would involve verifying the accuracy of provider-reported ICD9 codes, the FAQs also characterized the chart review program as "an oversight activity related to" whether "the collection and reporting of [Part C beneficiaries'] diagnosis data" were "supported by medical record documentation as required by CMS."
-Id.

-112. Anthem's FAQs further asserted that providers were "required to comply with [Medi-Connect's] request for medical records" pursuant to CMS's policies.
+- 114. To underscore Anthem's representation that its chart review program would involve verifying the accuracy of provider-reported ICD9 codes, the FAQs also characterized the chart review program as "an oversight activity related to" whether "the collection and reporting of [Part C beneficiaries'] diagnosis data" were "supported by medical record documentation as required by CMS."
+Id. - 115.
+Anthem's FAQs further asserted that providers were "required to comply with [Medi-Connect's] request for medical records" pursuant to CMS's policies.
 See id. at 3.
-Specifically, Anthem reiterated that "the [chart] review process will help ensure that ICD9 codes have been reported accurately." (emphasis added).

-113. The "provider announcement" flyers that Anthem distributed to providers about its chart review program likewise touted the program as an "oversight activity" designed to improve the accuracy of diagnosis data.
+Specifically, Anthem reiterated that "the [chart] review process will help ensure that ICD9 codes have been reported accurately." (emphasis added). - 116.
+The "provider announcement" flyers that Anthem distributed to providers about its chart review program likewise touted the program as an "oversight activity" designed to improve the accuracy of diagnosis data.
 Specifically, the flyers represented that Anthem "engaged Medi-Connect [as a vendor] to perform retrospective review of [] medical records" to fulfill the "CMS require[ment] that [Anthem] perform oversight activities related to" whether diagnosis data reported to CMS were "supported by medical record documentation."
 See Provider Announcement dated July 1, 2010 (attached hereto as Exhibit 11).
 The flyers further advised providers that cooperating with Medi-Connect's "record retrieval" requests would "help[] Anthem ensure risk adjustment payment integrity and accuracy."
-Id.
+Id. - 117.
+Besides circulating flyers and FAQs to paint its chart review program as an "oversight activity" in 2010, Anthem also directed its executives to make this representation to healthcare providers who were reluctant to provide patients' medical records to Medi-Connect. - 118.
+In 2013, for example, Anthem's Medicare R&R group became aware that Medi-Connect was not able to collect records from a major academic medical institution based in Manhattan.